israel's finest SAT PREP course

-The current SAT, introduced in 2016, takes three hours to finish, plus 50 minutes for the SAT with essay, and as of 2017 costs US$45 (US$57 with the optional essay), excluding late fees, with additional processing fees if the SAT is taken outside the United States.
+The current SAT, introduced in 2016, takes three hours to finish, plus 50 minutes for the SAT with essay, and as of 2018 costs US $94.50 (US $111.50 with the optional essay), excluding late fees, including the additional processing fees because the SAT is taken outside the United States.
 Scores on the SAT range from 400 to 1600, combining test results from two 800-point sections: mathematics, and critical reading and writing.
 Taking the SAT, is required for freshman entry to many, but not all, colleges and universities in the United States and Israel.
 The SAT measures literacy, numeracy and writing skills that are needed for academic success in college.
 The test is administered under a tight time limit.

 The SAT has four sections: Reading, Writing and Language, Math (no calculator), and Math (calculator allowed).
 The test taker may optionally write an essay which, in that case, is the fifth test section.
 The total time for the scored portion of the SAT is three hours (or three hours and fifty minutes if the optional essay section is taken).
 There is no penalty for guessing on the SAT: scores are based on the number of questions answered correctly.

 Students receive their online score reports approximately three weeks after test administration.
 In addition to their score, students receive their percentile (the percentage of other test takers with lower scores).